-I knew going into this film that as a Del Toro horror film, not to get my hopes up of being scared at any point of the film.
+I knew to go into this film that as a Del Toro horror film, not to get my hopes up of being scared at any point of the film.

 Edith Cushing (Waslkowska) is a young aspiring novelist, when one day while using one of her fathers typewriters to finish her latest novel, she meets a charming young Baronet (Hiddleston) from England, who together with his sister (Chastain) are attempting to raise funds for one of his inventions for clay mining.

 The film itself isn’t a bad one, as a period romance film, it has some interesting themes, acted wonderfully by all of the main cast, especially Hiddlestone, all of which is aided by the fact that you could see Del Toro’s eye for detail pouring out of every shot and to be fair if you are going to see this movie, watch it on IMAX as that way you can truly lose yourself in the cinematography, it’s just a shame that Del Toro has ruined the film somewhat with poor CGI creatures that really don’t need to be in the movie and a marketing campaign that rather than attracting people who love romance films and period dramas, it has been targeted at horror fans who will unfortunately like me will leave the cinema disappointed.